 The additional routine monitoring test would allow regulators to determine if the toxicity that resulted in a violation of an effluent limitation in a particular month is persistent and would cause a violation of an effluent limitation in the successive month.
 In this case, if a non-storm water NPDES discharger receives a single violation in any calendar month, but not two violations, they could be required to initiate an additional routine monitoring test in the subsequent calendar month, following the one in which the violation occurred.
+If this additional monitoring test contributes to a violation of the MDEL or MMEL in the following month, the discharger would be subject to a TRE.

 For non-continuous dischargers, when there is no effluent available to initiate an additional routine monitoring test, this additional routine monitoring test would not be required.
 Routine monitoring would continue in the frequency specified in the permit, and the Water Boards would have the discretion to require a TRE.